Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 To run python scripts:
 ```
 srun --pty bash -l  # enter a compute node
-module load python/3.11.3  # this python version has required packages (numpy, pandas, etc.)
+module load python/3.11.3  # this python version has the required packages for the scripts used
 ```

 ## PDB Cleaning
 Adapted from [PDB_Cleaner](https://github.com/LePingKYXK/PDB_cleaner).
 Clean PDBs and any ligands are outputted to the specified output path.
-The program will generate a cleaned PDB for all files in the specified folder.
+The program will generate a cleaned PDB for all files in the input folder.

-usage: `python scripts/pdb_cleaner.py <folder-of-pdbs> <folder-for-output> <save_ligands(true/false)>`
+usage: `python scripts/pdb_cleaner.py <folder-of-input-pdbs> <folder-for-output> <save_ligands(true/false)>`

 ## Selecting Hotspot Residues

 ### Proteins with a Ligand
-For proteins with a known ligand, to generate accurate and effective hotspot residues to RFDiffusion, we developed 3 methods: 1) randomly select 6 hydrophobic residues within an 11-angstrom radius of the ligand centroid, 2) select the top 6 residues closest to ANY atom in the ligand, and 3) select 3 residues which have closest beta-Carbon atoms to the ligand.
+For proteins with a known ligand, to generate accurate and effective hotspot residues to RFDiffusion, we developed 3 methods: 1) randomly select 6 hydrophobic residues within an 11-angstrom radius of the ligand centroid, 2) select the top 6 residues closest to ANY atom in the ligand, and 3) select residues which have closest beta-Carbon atoms to the ligand.
 This suite of residue selectors ensures we may select "important" binding residues that RFDiffusion will accept.

+Usage:

-usage: `python helper_scripts/residue_selection/select_residues_using_centroid.py <pdb-of-interest> <pdb-of-ligand> <output-path>`
+1) `python helper_scripts/residue_selection/select_residues_using_centroid.py <pdb-of-interest> <pdb-of-ligand> <output-path>`

-usage: `python helper_scripts/residue_selection/select_residues_using_AAdistance.py <pdb-of-interest> <pdb-of-ligand> <output-path>`
+2) `python helper_scripts/residue_selection/select_residues_using_AAdistance.py <pdb-of-interest> <pdb-of-ligand> <output-path>`

-usage: `python helper_scripts/residue_selection/select_residues_using_PPinterface.py <pdb-of-interest> <pdb-of-ligand> <number-of-residues> <output-path>`
+3) `python helper_scripts/residue_selection/select_residues_using_PPinterface.py <pdb-of-interest> <pdb-of-ligand> <number-of-residues> <output-path>`

 ### Proteins without a Ligand